 Instances When Car Insurance Follows the Vehicle

 When you rent a car, the rental company’s insurance typically covers the vehicle itself, not you as the driver.
 Their policy protects them if anything happens to the car while you’re renting it.
+In most cases, the rental company’s insurance acts as secondary coverage, kicking in only if your own policy is insufficient.
+In these scenarios, car insurance follow the car, meaning insurance follow the vehicle first and the driver second.

 - To protect yourself in these situations, consider purchasing non-owner car insurance.
 This provides liability coverage that travels with you, not the vehicle.
 It can give you peace of mind when driving a rented, borrowed or temporary vehicle.